 4 Then when the two trees were grown, and were covered with fruit, Satan grieved and mourned, and said, “It would have been better to have left those figs where they were, because now they have become two fruit trees that Aḏam will eat from all the days of his life.
 But I had in my mind that when I buried them it would destroy them entirely and hide them forever.

-5 “But Elohim has overturned my counsel; and would not that this sacred fruit should perish; and He has made plain my intention, and has defeated the counsel I had formed against His servants.”
+5 But Elohim has overturned my plan and would not let that sacred fruit perish, and He has made known my intention, and has defeated the plan I had formed against His servants.”

 6 Then Satan went away ashamed because he hadn’t thought his plans all the way through.